Gopal Shetty: Borivali "The Suburb of Gardens"

 Borivali can be called as the garden suburb as it had one of the National Park with Kanheri Caves.
-Now in last 10-15 years it has been a suburb with a bouquets of garden due to the efforts of Shri Gopal Shetty the MLC, MLA and then MP of this area.
+Now in last 10–15 years it has been a suburb with a bouquets of garden due to the efforts of Shri Gopal Shetty the MLC, MLA and then MP of this area.

-His strong point is that he is risen from a grass-root worker to BMC corporator, MLA and then MP, due to which he was able to work with various government departments, NGO’s and other organizations to make Borivali a The Suburb of Gardens, you will find a garden at every half a kilometer here with different themes.
+He rose from a grass-roots worker to BMC corporator, MLA and then MP, due to which he was able to work with various government departments, NGO’s and other organizations to make Borivali a The Suburb of Gardens, with a garden every half a kilometer with different themes.

 There are various plantations theme in each garden, Gopinath Munde garden Largest collection of Palm trees is an example of Vertical garden in this collection of gardens/parks.

 Blood Donation Drives

-Gopal Shetty has always appealed people to donate blood at least once in a year and if more its better.
-He makes a point that functions in his constituency are marked Blood donation drive and his efforts over the years would have garnered donation of more than a 1 lakh blood bottle units.
+Gopal Shetty has consistently encouraged people to donate blood at least once in a year and if more its better.
+He ensures that events of his constituency are designed as blood donation drives and his efforts over the years have resulted in the donation of more than 100,000 blood bottle units.